hddm-devs/hddm/docs/source/howto.rst

 RTs are outliers) or estimate this from the data.
 In practice, the precise value of p_outlier does not matter.
-Values greater than 0.001 and less than 0.1 are sufficient to capture the outliers, and the effect on the recovered parameters is small (:cite: `SoferWieckiFrank`).
+Values greater than 0.001 and less than 0.1 are sufficient to capture the outliers, and the effect on the recovered parameters is small.

 To instantiate a model with a fixed probability of getting an outlier run: